slbailey/Retrovue/docs/runtime/schedule_service.md

   - Default: 06:00.
   - Examples: 06:05, 05:00, etc.

-ScheduleService is responsible for honoring these policies when generating future schedule blocks and playout segments.
+SchedulingService is responsible for honoring these policies when extending the plan horizon and building the runtime playlog.

 No other component should assume "programs always start on :00/:30" or "broadcast day always rolls at 6:00am."